 “What?”
 Again, this is all I could say.

-For a few seconds there was a complete silence.
+For a few seconds, there was complete silence.

 “Did they find out why he did it?”